Alicisox/Disaster-Response-Pipeline/README.md

 6. [Results](#Results)

 ## Project Motivation
 The disaster response messages are the crucial message that need to classify.
-If the process can be done by automatic, it could save a lot of times of emergency work.
-Therefore, I want to solve this problem.
+If the process can be done by automatic, it could save a lot of times of an emergency work.
+Therefore, I want to solve this problem to reduce the workload of the emergency work.

 ## Description
 Analyzing data for disaster response messages by classifying data into several categories.